Skip to content

 Black-box trade recommendations

-PMs override good AI recommendations because they can't verify the reasoning, leaving alpha on the table every time a valid signal is dismissed.
+PMs override good AI recommendations because they can't verify the reasoning, leaving alpha on the table every time a valid signal is dismissed without evidence.

 Reasoning drift before output drift

-Trading models silently drift in production, internal reasoning changes while outputs temporarily look stable.
-You find out when it hits P&L.
+Trading models silently drift in production — internal reasoning changes while outputs temporarily look stable.
+You find out when it hits P&L, not before.

 Hallucinated data in research